Raphael-Boichot/A-database-of-thermodynamic-and-transport-properties-of-gaseous-species/README.md

 I've used these data in various research contexts, and you may find them useful—especially when dealing with unknown species in CFD simulations.

 If you've found your way here, I assume you know what you're doing, so I won't go into detailed explanations of the data.
 The format for most of data is explained [here](https://github.com/Raphael-Boichot/JANAF-thermochemical-tables-to-NASA-Glenn-coefficients-converter).
+Most files are yet format ready for Chemkin-III, so probably format ready for ANSYS-Fluent.

 This repository will be updated at my own pace (or not).
 If you recognize any file you authored and would like it removed, please let me know.